 #2 Offer preparation – “core” parts of a web project

 Great, sit down and write an offer.
-One of the important things, while preparing an offer, is dividing all components of your project.
+One of the important things, while preparing it, is dividing all components of your project.
 Why?
-It is essential that client is aware of all parts of the project and how all of this impacts timeline and budget.
+It’s essential that the client is aware of all the parts of the project and how all of this impacts timeline and budget.

-This is a core thing in your offer, but what about other components?
-It is important to include pieces of information about content, maintenance, terms and SRS document (if we talk about the bigger project).
+Dividing is a core thing during offer creation, but what about other components?
+It is important to include pieces of information about content, maintenance, terms and SRS document (if we talk about a more significant project).

-Let’s see what is hiding behind content preparation.
+Let’s see what’s hiding behind the content preparation.

 #3 Offer preparation – content

 Content first.
 For real, content is always first.
-This is the first condition for every project.
-If are a client and you don’t have any content, how could you expect us to start with the design?
-Or, from another perspective: what if you finish your design and already start with the development, but the client sends to you his new content?
-This is a chaos for information architecture – and then for the whole project, budget, and timeline.
+It’s the first condition for every project.
+If you are a client and you don’t have any content, how could you expect the agency to start with the design?
+Or, from another perspective: what if you finished your design and already started with development, but the client sends you different content?
+The chaos for information architecture happens – and later on, the whole project, budget, and timeline are suffering.

 Wireframes with content A

-This is content that you agreed with the client.
+The example of content you agreed upon with the client: